nishizumi-lab/libs/flutter/01_package/electric/README.md

-# denki
+# electric

-calc of electricity
-電気技術者向けの計算パッケージです。
+A new Flutter project.

 ## Getting Started